KinkyMakers/OSSM-hardware/Hardware/Servo Tools/Gold Motor/readme.md

 <h1> New Web Serial tool </h1>

+Note programming an AIM motor requires not only power for the RS485, the motor needs between 20-40v otherwise it will not communicate.
+Look for the green light on the rear of the servo.

 in the "Javascript GMP" folder run the page in some browser that supports web serial and hopefully it'll just work.

 <img width="671" alt="image" src="https://github.com/KinkyMakers/OSSM-hardware/assets/43324815/de769499-766b-4020-82d9-6c93fbce37e2">